 Prepares the student to conduct a comprehensive, patient-centered, spiritually and culturally appropriate holistic assessment of individuals across the lifespan.
 Effective communication through written, verbal, nonverbal, and emerging technologies is emphasized.
 Priority is placed on the collection, processing, and interpretation of subjective and objective client data.
 The nursing process as the organizing framework for nursing practice and the role of the nurse as provider of care are explored.
 Opportunities are provided to apply concepts and skills with clients in the clinical laboratory and the clinical setting.
-Prerequisites: BIOL 2614, BIOL 2624, NURS 2002, and NURS 2024.
-Course rotation: Spring.
+Prerequisites: BIOL 2624 with a minimum grade of C, NURS 2002 with a minimum grade of C, and NURS 2024 with a minimum grade of C. Course rotation: Spring.
 Theory hours: Two.
 Total clinical hours: 45.